PyMVPA/PyMVPA/doc/source/tutorial_start.rst

   >>> print cv_results.sa.cvfolds
   [0 1]

-This could be the end of a very simple introduction into cross-validation with PyMVPA.
+This could be the end of a very simple introduction to cross-validation with PyMVPA.
 However, since we were cheating a bit in the beginning, we actually still don't know how to import data other than the single subject from the Haxby study.
 This is the topic of the :ref:`next chapter <chap_tutorial_datasets>`.